A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Experimental Results and Discussion

-In this study, we created a noisy dataset by combining clean PCG signals from the AUTHHSDB (training-\textit{c}) dataset~\cite{Liu_2016} with real-world hospital ambient noise~\cite{10173517}.
-We selected 14 clean recordings (balanced healthy/pathological) and 562 noise recordings, normalizing and downsampling both to 2 \!kHz to simulate our device's behaviour.
-To assess the BA-NLMS filter's performance, a noise signal and a reference signal are created from each noise recording of the dataset after they are repeated to match the clean signal lengths.
+Both clean PCG and noise recordings were normalized and downsampled to 2~kHz to simulate our device behavior.
+The noise signals in the dataset are each 5~s long.
+Therefore, the noise is matched in length to the clean signals by repetition.
 This recording is passed through an autoregressive filter to create a noise signal and, separately, through a moving-average FIR filter to create a reference signal~\cite {mathworksLMS}.
-The noise signal was then scaled and mixed with clean PCG recordings at random SNR levels from $-10$ to $5$ \!dB.
-This process generated 3934 noisy recordings, each for normal and abnormal, which were then evaluated using four metrics independent of the input signal power: normalized mean squared error (NMSE), signal-to-noise ratio improvement ($\Delta$SNR), correlation coefficient (CC), and normalized mean absolute error (NMAE).
+The noise signal was then scaled and mixed with clean PCG recordings at random SNR levels from $-$10 to 5~dB to simulate the mixture signal, $x(n)$.
+This effectively creates a noisy dataset of 3934 recordings, each for normal and abnormal heart sounds, which are then used to evaluate the proposed filters' denoising capabilities.